 We won't make the mistake of claiming Aliens is one of the rare sequels that is better than the original.
 But we will confidently declare that Aliens is just as good as Alien.
 And maybe better.

 1. Terminator 2: Judgment Day (1991)

 Let's consider the areas in which James Cameron films excel.
 Show-stopping action sequences.
-Strong female characters.
-Sci-fi mythology.
+Strong female protagonist.
+Sci-fi theme mythology.
 And filmmaking technology creating never-before-seen imagery.
 Now, is there any film that maximizes these elements more than T2?